The term ‘bare metal server’ is often bandied around a lot, but what are bare metal servers and how do they work?

-What is a bare metal server and how do they work?
+What is a bare metal server?

 - Big data processing: Bare metal servers provide businesses with reliable and efficient computing capabilities required for large data collection and processing.

 - High-security environments: The truly customisable and dedicated nature of a bare metal server is ideal in situations where a business may be processing highly sensitive data or information.

 - High-performance computing: Bare metal servers allow for maximum performance, which is important for organisations using artificial intelligence or machine learning.

 What are the benefits of using a bare metal server?

 Like any single-tenant piece of infrastructure, bare metal servers have several distinct advantages:

 Bare metal servers provide users with the ability to control all elements of the server that other IT infrastructure solutions simply cannot provide.
 As bare metal servers are dedicated to a single user, organisations are able to scale, manage and turn on or off the servers at any time.

 Furthermore, if users choose to install a hypervisor, they can create virtual machines within a bare metal server.
 By doing this, users can virtualise workloads into separate virtual machines and further benefit from increased flexibility and control.